jupi421/colbuilder/README.md

 **Install additional dependencies:**

-A few external tools are required to run colbuilder.
+A few external tools are required to run ColBuilder.
 You can download them according to the following instructions.

 `pymol`